cloudydeno/deno-aws_api/lib/README.md

 so if you want to read through it, make sure you're in the source Git repo.

-"Most" of the heavy lifting (such as compiling waiter JMESPaths) runs in the generation step so that the modules on /x/ are ready to run.
+"Most" of the heavy lifting (such as compiling waiter JMESPaths) runs in the generation step so that the downloaded code is ready to run.

 ## Completeness